-MAT 2293.
-Survey of Mathematics for Elementary and Middle School Teachers II - 3 hours (Spring)
+MAT 2393.
+Geometry, Data, and Probability for Elementary/Middle School Teachers - 3 hours (Spring)

-This course extends the concepts of number theory to algebraic reasoning.
-Concepts of probability and statistics are explored.
+This course develops the concepts of probability and statistics.
 Analytic, synthetic, and transformation geometry are investigated.
 Open only to students preparing to teach in the elementary or middle school.
-Prerequisite: MAT 2283.